 Cutting component count helps cut books

 The world of print publishing is changing.
 New inventions, such as tablet computers, are providing immediate access to a full library of books without taking up any physical real estate on bookstore shelves.
 So how does this affect good old-fashioned print books?
-On Demand Books has recently come up with a solution, the Espresso Book Machine®.
-A collaborative design effort first conceptualized by Jeff Marsh and On Demand Chairman Jason Epstein, the Espresso Machine was further refined for manufacturability by DT Engineering to reduce the overall assembly count, improve performance and reduce the overall total cost.
+On Demand Books has recently come up with a solution they call the Espresso Book Machine®.
+A collaborative design effort, first conceptualized by Jeff Marsh and On Demand Chairman Jason Epstein, the Espresso Machine was further refined for manufacturability by DT Engineering to reduce the overall assembly count, improve performance and reduce the overall total cost.

 The PBC Linear solution

-The Uni-Guide is comprised of a simple, two-piece rail and carriage assembly.
-The rails have dual shafts, precision machined along the edge to ensure perfect alignment and parallelism.
-This provides for a more streamlined design without bulky mounting pieces or painstaking assembly work.
-Equipped with Simplicity® plain bearings, the Uni-Guide glides smoothly and reliably without the need for additional lubrication or preventative maintenance.
-Available as a driven solution, the Uni-Guide was installed to perform smooth cutting of the Espresso machine’s book pages, gluing of the pages to the cover spine and collating the pages for binding.
+DT Engineering began by working closely with PBC Linear to simplify the linear motion system, and finally decided on their Uni-Guide linear slide for the three critical tasks of the book printer.
+The simple, two-piece rail and carriage assembly of Uni-Guide provided a more streamlined design without bulky mounting pieces or painstaking assembly work.
+In addition, the Simplicity® plain bearings glide smoothly and reliably without the need for additional lubrication or preventative maintenance.
+The rails have dual shafts that are precision machined along the edge to ensure perfect alignment and parallelism.
+All of these Uni-Guide advantages were essential to improving the performance of the Espresso machine’s smooth cutting of the book pages, gluing of the pages to the cover and spine, and collating the pages for binding.
 All in all, the Uni-guide provided long-lasting transfer and adjustment for some of the Espresso’s most important operating tasks.

 Results / ROI